temporalio/documentation/docs/workflows.md

 The Temporal Platform guarantees uniqueness of the Workflow Id within a <a class="tdlp" href="/namespaces#">Namespace<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Namespace?</p><p class="tdlppd">A Namespace is a unit of isolation within the Temporal Platform</p><p class="tdlplm"><a href="/namespaces#">Learn more</a></p></div></a> based on the Workflow Id Reuse Policy.

 It is not possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution, regardless of the Workflow Id Reuse Policy.
-An attempt to spawn a Workflow Execution with a Workflow Id that is the same as the Id of a currently Open Workflow Execution results in a `Worklfow Execution already started` error.
+An attempt to spawn a Workflow Execution with a Workflow Id that is the same as the Id of a currently Open Workflow Execution results in a `Workflow execution already started` error.

 A Workflow Execution can be uniquely identified across all Namespaces by its <a class="tdlp" href="/namespaces#">Namespace<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Namespace?</p><p class="tdlppd">A Namespace is a unit of isolation within the Temporal Platform</p><p class="tdlplm"><a href="/namespaces#">Learn more</a></p></div></a>, Workflow Id, and <a class="tdlp" href="#run-id">Run Id<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><div class="tdlpc"><p class="tdlppt">What is a Run Id?</p><p class="tdlppd">A Run Id is a globally unique, platform-level identifier for a Workflow Execution.</p><p class="tdlplm"><a href="#run-id">Learn more</a></p></div></a>.